The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: The numerical analyses

-As shown in FIG.\ref{fig4}, we first analyzed the influence of parameters $\tan\beta$ and $\tan\beta'$ on the signal strengths.
-In FIG.\ref{fig4}(a), the signal strength $\mu_{Z\gamma,ZV}^{gg}$ increases with the increased value of parameter $\tan\beta$, and the NB-LSSM framework can generate $10\%$ NP corrections.
-In addition, the curves of all these rare decays processes almost overlap, and their subtle differences can be reflected in FIG.\ref{fig4}(b).
-So next, we will only take $h^0\rightarrow Z\gamma,Z\phi$ processes as examples to carry out the discussion.
-In FIG.\ref{fig4}(c) and (d), the solid, dashed and dotted line correspond respectively to $\tan\beta'=1.05,1.1,1.15$, while the dot dashed line represents the curve within the MSSM framework.
-In MSSM, the influence of $\tan\beta$ on the numerical results is not significant, and the corresponding NP contribution is only about $2\%$.
-However, $\tan\beta'$ is defined as $\tan\beta'=\frac{v_{\eta}}{v_{\bar{\eta}}}$ in the NB-LSSM, $\tan\beta'$ generates new corrections for rare decays by modifying the mass matrices of Higgs boson, charge Higgs boson, quark and squark.
-In the NB-LSSM, as the value of $\tan\beta'$ decreases, the numerical results deviate more from 1 and their maximum correction can be achieved $10\%$.
-Therefore, a smaller $\tan\beta'$ will produce a larger NP contribution.
+As shown in Fig.\ref{fig4}, we first analyzed the influence of parameters $\tan\beta$ and $\tan\beta'$ on the signal strengths.
+In Fig.\ref{fig4}(a), the signal strength $\mu_{Z\gamma,ZV}^{ggF}$ increases with the increased value of parameter $\tan\beta$, and the NB-LSSM framework can generate $10\%$ NP corrections.
+In addition, the curves of all these rare decays almost overlap, we will take $h^0\rightarrow Z\gamma,Z\phi$ processes as representative examples to carry out the discussion.
+In Fig.\ref{fig4}(b) and (c), the solid, dashed and dotted line correspond to $\tan\beta'=1.05,1.1,1.15$, respectively, while the dot dashed line represents the MSSM prediction.
+In the MSSM, the influence of $\tan\beta$ on the numerical results is mild, and the corresponding NP contribution is at the level of $2\%$.
+As the NP parameter in the NB-LSSM, $\tan\beta'$ is defined as $\tan\beta'=\frac{v_{\bar{\eta}}}{v_{\eta}}$, which can generate new corrections for rare decays by modifying all particle mass matrices and Higgs couplings.
+In particular, $\tan\beta'$ typically enlarges the allowed $\tan\beta$ and enhances the deviation of the signal strengths from 1, with maximal corrections reaching $10\%$.
+Therefore, a smaller $\tan\beta'$ generally yields larger NP contributions to rare Higgs decays in this model.

-Secondly, we study the effects from parameters $\frac{\lambda*v_S}{\sqrt{2}}$ and $\kappa$ to the numerical results in FIG.\ref{fig5}.
-The dot dashed line represents the numerical result of MSSM, and its NP correction is significantly weaker than that of NB-LSSM.
-The solid, dashed and dotted line correspond respectively to $\kappa=1.8,1.9, 2.0$.
-When the value of the parameter $\frac{\lambda*v_S}{\sqrt{2}}$ increases, the curve drops rapidly and flattens after $\frac{\lambda*v_S}{\sqrt{2}}$ is approximately greater than 0.7 TeV.
-As a newly introduced parameter of NB-LSSM, when $\frac{\lambda*v_S}{\sqrt{2}}<0.7$ TeV and the signal strength takes a certain definite value, the larger $\kappa$ is, the smaller $\frac{\lambda*v_S}{\sqrt{2}}$ is.
-And a larger $\kappa$ will also bring a greater NP correction to the Higgs signal strength, with the maximum reaching about $15\%$.
+Next, we study the effects from parameters $\frac{\lambda*v_S}{\sqrt{2}}$ and $\kappa$ to the numerical results in Fig.\ref{fig5}.
+The dot dashed curve represents the MSSM result, whose NP corrections are much smaller than those in the NB-LSSM.
+The solid, dashed and dotted line correspond to $\kappa=1.8,1.9, 2.0$, respectively.
+When the value of the parameter $\frac{\lambda*v_S}{\sqrt{2}}$ increases, the signal strength decreases rapidly and becomes relatively flat once $\frac{\lambda*v_S}{\sqrt{2}}$ being approximately greater than 0.6 TeV.
+When $\frac{\lambda*v_S}{\sqrt{2}}<0.6$ TeV and the signal strength takes a certain definite value, the larger $\kappa$ is, the smaller $\frac{\lambda*v_S}{\sqrt{2}}$ is.
+Moreover, increasing $\kappa$ enhances the NP contribution, with maximal deviations reaching $15\%$, highlighting the importance of the Yukawa coupling $\kappa$ in these rare decay channels.